ANGELA (ANGIE) BROOKS, FAIA (1964-) +

-Around 1998 - The Bergamot Station Artist Lofts, 2525 Michigan Avenue, Santa Monica CA. Bergamot Station is comprised of a series of industrial buildings converted into 45 art galleries including the recently opened Santa Monica Museum of Art.
-The program includes a ground level studio and gallery space with three artist live/work loft spaces above.
-Built.
+Around 1998 - The Bergamot Station Artist Lofts, 2525 Michigan Avenue, Santa Monica CA. Includes a ground level studio and gallery space with three artist live/work loft spaces above.

 2002 - Colorado Court Affordable Housing, 502 Colorado Avenue, Santa Monica CA. 44 affordable housing units in 5 stories.
 Received the first US Green Building Council LEED Gold Certification for multi-family housing projects.
 Each of the studio units is approximately 375 sf each with its own bathroom and kitchen; common areas include a community room, mail room, outdoor courtyard spaces, bike storage, laundry, and on-grade, covered parking for 20 cars.
 Middle photo by Michael Locke.

 2003 - The Lawrence Scarpa and Angela C. Brooks Renovation, aka Solar Umbrella House, 616 Boccaccio Avenue, Venice CA. Original house built in 1924.
-A carport was added in 2000.
-Commissioned 2001.
+Commissioned in 2001.
 Designed with Angie Brooks.
 David Gwynne Pugh, structural engineer.
-The 2003 renovation included an “irregular two-story addition at the southeast end of the building and living room, laundry room and bathroom on the first floor and master bedroom, master bathroom and deck on the second floor.”
+Won a 2006 Residential Design Magazine Award.
 Featured in GA Houses 87; Architectural Record Houses 2005.
-Still owned by Scarpa and Brooks.
+Still owned by Scarpa and Brooks as of 2020.
 Photo, top, by Michael Locke.

 2004 - The Orange Grove Lofts, 1011 North Orange Grove Avenue, West Hollywood CA. Five units.
-Example unit: Unit 1.
+Example unit 1.

 Around 2004 - The Dwell House II, Croyden Lane, Topanga CA. House design for the Dwell Home II Design Invitational.
 Unbuilt.

-2008 - The Thomas Prevost House, aka Redelco House, 11637 Amanda, Studio City CA. Commissioned 1994; project stalled for a number of years.
+2008 - The Thomas Prevost House, aka Redelco House, 11637 Amanda Drive, Studio City CA. Commissioned in 1994; project stalled for a number of years.
 Featured in GA Houses 96.
 Gordon Polon, structural engineer; Helfman Halloossim, MEP engineer; Ching Luk, project architect; built by RJC Builders; photos by Marvin Rand.
 Won a 2007 AIA Los Angeles Award.

 2008 - The Step Up On Fifth Mixed-Use Development, 1548 5th Street, Santa Monica CA. The building provides a home, support services, and rehabilitation for the homeless and mentally disabled population.
 Includes 46 studio apartments, ground level commercial retail space, and underground parking.